LGBT protesters decry rising homophobia, arrests in Poland

-A large crowd of LGBT rights supporters gathered in Warsaw on Saturday to protest the arrest of a transgender activist who had carried out acts of civil disobedience against rising homophobia in Poland.
+WARSAW, Poland (AP) — A large crowd of LGBT rights supporters gathered in Warsaw on Saturday to protest the arrest of a transgender activist who had carried out acts of civil disobedience against rising homophobia in Poland.

 “You will not lock all of us up!” people chanted at the demonstration that appeared to have drawn thousands, many of them young adults.
 Most wore masks to battle coronavirus.